LawleyFall2017/230-fall2017/weekly_materials/week9/js2-DOM.md

 ![Web Page](dom-9.jpg)

 When you're done, upload the file to banjo.rit.edu, and link to it from your main 230 page.
-It should be completed no later than the end of class on Thursday, October 26.
+It should be completed no later than the end of class on Friday, October 27.